Mount Snow: Trails

 Mount Snow is made up of four separate mountain areas: Main Face, North Face, Sunbrook, and Carinthia.
-The Main Face can be divided into smaller areas named after its main chairlifts. including Sundance, Ego Alley, Grand Summit, and Canyon.
-At the base of Main Face is the "Launch Pad", a learning area adjacent to the main base area's clock tower and ski school.
-There is also a learning area by the Sundance Lodge.
+Within the Main Face is the Sundance sub-base area, which features a separate base lodge.
+The Main Face also features the Launch Pad, a learning area adjacent to the ski school's Discovery Center serviced by a fixed-grip triple chair, Discovery Shuttle.

 The North Face, fittingly located to the north of Main Face, is home to some of Mount Snow's most advanced terrain, including its only double-black diamond, Ripcord.
-Opposite of the North Face on the southern face of the mountain, is Sunbrook which offers scenic trails.
-Carinthia is home to the biggest terrain park in the east; with 11 terrain parks, 125+ features, a mini-pipe and a superpipe with 18-foot walls.
+Opposite of the North Face on the southern face of the mountain is Sunbrook, which offers scenic intermediate-level trails.
+Carinthia, which has its own base lodge, is home to the biggest terrain park in the east; with 11 terrain parks, 125+ features, a mini-pipe, and a superpipe with 18-foot walls.
 The parks range from expert to beginner-level features.